Bo0g1eMaN/Barotrauma-Extended-Resurfaced/README.md

 ÇhikoEduardo: Creator of BTE, head tech support, and head advisor.

-Polygloom: Developer, tech support, and playtester.
+Polygloom: Developer, tech support, bureaucrat, and playtester.

 # Installation
 To install, simply download the repository (clone, or use the button on the top right), remove the "BTE" folder from within and drag it into `Barotrauma/Mods`.